-Anonion dome is adome whose shape resembles anonion.[1]
+Anonion dome, also known asonion cupola, is adome whose shape resembles anonion.[1]
 Such domes are often larger in diameter than thetholobate (drum) upon which they sit, and their height usually exceeds their width.
 They taper smoothly upwards to a point.

-It is a typical feature ofchurches belonging to theRussian Orthodox church.
-There are similar buildings in otherEastern European countries, and occasionally inWestern Europe:Bavaria (Germany),Austria, and northeasternItaly.
+This feature is typically associated withchurches belonging to theRussian Orthodox Church, although they also persist in otherEastern European countries, and occasionally inWestern Europe:Bavaria (Germany),Austria, and northeasternItaly.
 Buildings with onion domes are also found in theOriental regions ofCentral andSouth Asia, and theMiddle East.
-However, old buildings outside Russia usually lack the construction typical of the Russian onion design.

 Other types of Eastern Orthodoxcupolas includehelmet domes (for example, those of theDormition Cathedral inVladimir), Ukrainianpear domes (St Sophia Cathedral inKyiv), andBaroquebud domes (St Andrew's Church in Kyiv) or an onion-helmet mixture like theSt Sophia Cathedral inNovgorod.

-According to Wolfgang Born, the onion dome has its origin in Syria, where someUmayyad Caliphate-era mosaics show buildings with bulbous domes.[2][3]
+According to historian Wolfgang Born, the onion dome has its origin in Syria, where someUmayyad Caliphate-era mosaics depict early stages of the development of bulbous domes.[2][3]
 An early prototype of onion dome also appeared in Chehel Dokhter, a mid-11th centurySeljuk architecture in Damghan region of Iran.[4]

 Prior to the eighteenth century, the Russian Orthodox Church did not assign any particular symbolism to the exterior shape of a church.[14]
 Nevertheless, onion domes are popularly believed to symbolise burning candles.
 In 1917, religious philosopher PrinceEvgenii Troubetzkoy argued that the onion shape of Russian church domes may not be explained rationally.
 According to Trubetskoy, drums crowned by tapering domes were deliberately scored to resemble candles, thus manifesting a certain aesthetic and religious attitude.